BisRyy/bet/README.md

-# Bete Liq Educaton Platform
+# Bete Liq Education Platform
 > The Bete Liq Education Platform is a comprehensive web application designed to provide spiritual education and resources to members of the Ethiopian Orthodox Tewahdo Church.
 The platform features a blog section for
 > teachers to post spiritual content, a course section for students to access audio and video courses, a book library, a calendar for accessing information about holy day ceremonies, and a chat feature to connect with
 > fellow Christians.